Harpenden: Geography

 There are two civil parishes: Harpenden and Harpenden Rural.
 The town straddles two valleys; a dry valley to the south-west containing the town centre and Harpenden Common, and the valley of the River Lea to the north-east, containing the Batford area.

-As Harpenden is located in Hertfordshire, just outside London, it is an area of extremely high property costs.
+Due to its proximity and railway link to London, as well as its high-end housing, Harpenden is an area of extremely high property costs.
 Land Registry data suggests that the average house price in Harpenden in the first quarter of 2006 was £500,902, compared to £287,277 for the St Albans district generally and £183,598 nationally.
 The data also indicates that an unusually high proportion of houses in Harpenden are owner occupied (81.4%, as opposed to 69.6% in the district generally and 66.2% nationally).
 The average price of a detached house is over £900,000 as of January 2012.

 Harpenden has a large number of its streets named after English literary figures on the east side of the town (an area known, unsurprisingly, as the Poets' Corner), including Byron Road, Cowper Road, Kipling Way, Milton Road, Shakespeare Road, Spenser Road, Shelley Court, Tennyson Road, Townsend Road, Masefield Road and Wordsworth Road.